jhea2850/pdsnd_github/README.md

 06/06/2021

 ### Project Title
-Bike Share - Project 2
+Bike Share - Project

 ### Description
-Analyse the bike share system in three cities including Chicago, New York City and Washington.
+Analyse the bike share system in Chicago, New York City and Washington.

 ### Files used
 chicago.csv